 ARTICLE 27.
 To see if the town will vote to approve the following request of the Community Preservation Committee:

 To see if the Town will vote to appropriate from the fiscal year 2019 Community Preservation Reserve for Open Space the sum of up to $70,550.00 for a Park & Recreation use.
-The Chilmark School will use the funds to rehabilitate the grammar school students’ playground by installing a new ‘Big Toy”, a pre-school apparatus plus new climbing and spinning devices will also be installed.
+The Chilmark School will use the funds to rehabilitate the grammar school students’ playground by installing a new ‘Big Toy”; a pre-school apparatus plus new climbing and spinning devices will also be installed.
 To fund this request $50,000 will be transferred from the Community Preservation Undesignated Fund to the Community Preservation Reserve for Community Housing.

 NO ACTION taken by the Finance Advisory Committee